sujaysathya/Automated_Attending_System/README.md

 These changes can be made in the global variables that is mentioned in the bunk_bot.py file.
 Can be found in the 15th line.

 #### Fixes and Patches:
-An unknown exception thrown during image processing has been handled
+1)An unknown exception thrown during image processing has been handled.<br>
+2)circular import error has been fixed

 #### Places to improve:
 Currently planning on making a ChatBot which can hopefully have full fleged conversations.\